Speakers / artists

 Planta Sapiens: The New Science of Plant Intelligence (2023), New York: W.W.
 Norton, by Paco Calvo (with Natalie Lawrence).

+Paco Calvo (PhD, University of Glasgow, 2000) is a Professor of Philosophy of Science, and Principal Investigator of MINTLab (Minimal Intelligence Lab— http://www.um.es/web/minimal-intelligence-lab) at the University of Murcia (Spain).
+His research interests range broadly within the cognitive sciences, with special emphasis on plant intelligence, ecological psychology and embodied cognitive science.
 He uses time-lapse photography to explore perception-action and learning in plants.
 His scientific articles have appeared in Annals of Botany, Biochemical and Biophysical Research Communications, Frontiers in Psychology, Journal of the Royal Society, Plant, Cell & Environment, Plant Signaling & Behavior, Scientific Reports, and Trends in Plant Science, among other journals.
-He is currently working on a book project, Planta Sapiens, coming out in 2022 with Norton in the US, and Little, Brown & Co., in the UK.
+His book, Planta Sapiens, was published in 2022 with Norton in the US, and Little, Brown & Co., in the UK.